trpc-group/trpc-cpp/docs/en/flatbuffers_protocol_service.md

   ```

   The server-side method `FbGreeter::SayHello` has a default empty implementation.
 Users must inherit and override this method; otherwise, an error message will be returned.
   The client-side methods provide two options: `FbGreeterServiceProxy::SayHello` for synchronous calls and `FbGreeterServiceProxy::AsyncSayHello` for asynchronous calls.
 For the client, these methods can be used directly without the need for inheritance and overriding.
-The line `context->SetEncodeType(trpc::EncodeType::FLATBUFFER)` indicates setting the data encoding type to `flatbuffer`.
+The line `context->SetReqEncodeType(trpc::EncodeType::FLATBUFFER)` indicates setting the data encoding type to `flatbuffer`.

 ### The BUILD file for forward.fbs with dependencies is as follows